-Thankfully, much research has come to the forefront to disprove these theories including the science of epigenetics.
+Thankfully, much research has come to the forefront to disprove these theories, including the science of epigenetics.
 Your genetics are NOT set in stone.
 If your mom has diabetes, that may not be your ultimate diagnosis later in life.

 The Science of Epigenetics

 In recent times, many studies1 are proving this new premise.
-And the evolving science of epigenetics (the study of changes in organisms caused by modification of gene expression) is revealing facts about our gene pool that have never before been discussed.
+And the evolving science of epigenetics (the study of changes in organisms caused by modification of gene expression) reveals facts about our gene pool that have never before been discussed.
 These studies are now handing us the responsibility to care for our bodies and emotions, so unhealthy family genes do not get expressed.

 How Environment Affects Our Gene Pool